This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 If referring for erectile dysfunction the patient must have tried the basic ED therapy and investigation unless contraindicated.
 Referrals submitted without this information will be returned.

 e-Referral service selection

-This guideline has been signed off by the Northern Locality on behalf of NEW Devon CCG.
+This guideline has been signed off on behalf of NHS Devon.

 Publication date: September 2015